williamEstony/internship-application-fullstack/README.md

 ## Running this project with the wrangler CLI

-This project was developed using the command line tool [wrangler] (https://github.com/cloudflare/wrangler).
+This project was developed using the command line tool [wrangler](https://github.com/cloudflare/wrangler).
 As such, it requires a .toml file to be included in the directory where the project is built.
 To avoid any security problems, I used environment variables $CF_ACCOUNT_ID and $CF_ZONE_ID to inject the zone id and account id into the file at the command line when wrangler commands are executed.
 Here are some examples of